shahabganji/abstracts/building_an_event_sourcing_system.md

 ## Building your own Event Sourcing System With Azure Cosmos DB

 Event sourcing and Event-Driven Architectures are great ways to scale your system bringing scalability, elasticity, and resilience within today's software systems.
-Azure Cosmos DB is a globally distributed, multi model and scalable database.
+Azure Cosmos DB is a globally distributed, multi-model and scalable database.

 In this session, we will learn and examine the intrinsic details of Event Sourcing and how we could leverage Azure